internetghost0/tgbot/README.md

 # tgbot
-Bot via Telegram to control your PC
+Bot via Telegram to control your PC (no server needed)

-Don't use it as malware :d
+It's not a malware :d

 # What bot can
 - download through telegram